1

 魏文侯既卒,起事其子武侯。 武侯浮西河而下,中流,顧而謂吳起曰:「美哉乎山河之固,此魏國之寶也!」 起對曰:「在德不在險。 昔三苗氏左洞庭,右彭蠡,德義不修,禹滅之。 夏桀之居,左河濟,右泰華,伊闕在其南,羊腸在其北,修政不仁,湯放之。 殷紂之國,左孟門,右太行,常山在其北,大河經其南,修政不德,武王殺之。 由此觀之,在德不在險。 若君不修德,舟中之人盡為敵國也。」 武侯曰:「善。」

-After Marquis Wen of Wei died, Qi served his son Marquis Wu.
-Marquis Wu floated down the Yellow River, and in midstream turned to say to Wu Qi: 'How beautiful are the mountain and river fortifications—this is Wei's treasure!'
-Qi replied: 'It depends on virtue, not on natural defenses.
+After Marquis Wen of Wei died, Wu Qi served his son Marquis Wu.
+Marquis Wu floated down the Yellow River, and in midstream he turned to Wu Qi and said: “How beautiful are these mountain and river defenses!
+This is Wei's treasure!”
+Wu Qi replied: “It depends on virtue, not on natural defenses.
 In ancient times the Three Miao tribes had Dongting Lake on the left and Pengli Lake on the right.
 They did not cultivate virtue and righteousness, so Yu destroyed them.
 Xia Jie resided with the Yellow River on the left and Mount Tai on the right, Yique Pass to the south and Yangchang to the north.
 He practiced unbenevolent government, so Tang exiled him.
 King Zhou of Yin had Mengmen Pass on the left and the Taihang Mountains on the right, Changshan to the north and the great river flowing south.
 He practiced unvirtuous government, so King Wu killed him.
 From this we can see that it depends on virtue, not on natural defenses.
-If my lord does not cultivate virtue, everyone in this boat will become the enemy state's people.''
-Marquis Wu said: 'Excellent.'
+If my lord does not cultivate virtue, everyone aboard this boat will become your enemy.”
+Marquis Wu said: “Excellent.”

 12